burglabs/knowledge-xlab/home.md

 We call these **Maps of Content** or just **🧭 map**, which is like a local guide or navigation structure for a certain topic or part of our knowledge network.
 Whenever an area or group of topics grows beyond a certain scale or a specific path through the network is often required, it might be a good idea to create an MAP for these.

-All the maps (and some additional pages we would like to highlight) are available through the [[👉 Index]].
+All the maps (and some additional pages we would like to highlight) are available through the [[👉 XLab Index]].

 ## 🔭 Exploration is key!
 Apart from these maps, we encourage you to explore and discover!
 Most articles densly link to others and will take you on a walk through knowledge space.
 In addition, you can use the [[graph]].
 Whether you are looking for a specific piece of information or are just here to wander around - enjoy!